 Root Canal Treatment in Hamilton

-A root canal treatment repairs and saves any damaged or infected teeth.
+Root canal treatment repairs and saves any damaged or infected teeth.
 There is a lot of stigma around the term “root canal,” which people often relate to an overly-painful procedure.
-The truth is, having a root canal performed isn’t any more uncomfortable than having a filling placed, and the treatment can save you from tooth loss now and in the future.
+The truth is, having this procedure done isn’t any more uncomfortable than having a filling placed, and the treatment can save you from tooth loss now and in the future.

 What is a Root Canal?